Frequently Asked Questions...

 - Can I pay with a credit card?

-Yes, I use the Square device via my phone.
+Yes, I use the Square device.
 It allows me to accept ALL major credit cards.
-I also accept checks or cash.
+I also accept checks, cash & Venmo.

 - Do I need to leave a tip?